Illinois prefers that you use the electronic application; paper applications can take six (6) to ten (10) weeks to process.

 - Following the twelve (12) month period after expiration, applicant may reapply through the Resident License (RL) Application for the normal fee for LOAs, but must re-take both Pre-Licensed Education Requirements (PLE) and required exam.

 Illinois only allows amendments to an insurance producer license if the license is active and not expired.
 The applicant must meet the pre-licensing and exam requirements to apply for the requested LOA.
+Illinois does not charge a state fee for amendments.

 Limited Lines Producer license will go through the appointment renewal process as long as the license is active in order to renew the license.